walterone/BoardBlaster/README.md

 ## More Details

 The BoardBlaster project was born from the desire of downloading and keeping offline many different medias found on 4Chan's boards (especially the NSFW boards).
-From this idea i started making a simple crawler (Called 4ChanCrawler) that soon evolved in something much more interesting than just a simple downloader.
+From this idea i started making a simple crawler (Called 4ChanCrawler) that soon evolved in something much more interesting.

+The program can be divided in 3 different "modules":

+1. BB Core -> (The backend, responsable for doing the majority of the work)
+2. Web Dashboard -> (Web control panel, UI and interfacing).

+3. Viewer -> This the personal media gallery, it's optimized for mobile and allows to delete folders and files.
+Each folder deleted is than automatically added to that board's filter.

 The working logic of BoardBlaster (BB) is the following:

-1. It starts by letting the user chose the board that they want to scan
+1. Start by connecting to the Web-Dashboard and choosing the desired board to scan.
-2. BB then serves the different threads of the board, each thread has three options: **Ignore, Download and Blacklist**
+2. BB will list all the different threads (that contain any media) in the first two pages of the board.
+Each thread can be processed in three ways:
+    * **Ignore:** Just ignores it
+    * **Download:** It will add all the medias in that thread to a queue.
+That queue will then be processed (and downloaded) in the next step
+    * **Blacklist:** It adds the thread name to the specific filter of that board so that in the future won't be showed anymore.
-3. After having chosen an action for one (or more) specific thread, the BB core will start processing the medias.
-It will download or blacklist the media file.
+3. After having chosen an action for each thread, the BB core will start processing the medias with the chosen action.
+In this stage it's possible to skip the download if you changed your mind.
-4. Once done it will start crawling for more threads on that board.
+4. After having done it will restart from the second stage until it runs out of threads.

+    Meanwhile all of this happens it's still possible to use the Visualizer Module with all its functions.

+## Known Issues & TODO
+#### Issues:
+* In some boards (especially /a/) BB will sometimes serve the same threads again.
+This will result in errors when downlaoding the thumbnails
+* Random rare issues when writing to the filter
+* The logging system needs to be improved, still confusing
+* Some thread names have a combination of weird characters that rarely cause the program to crash.

+#### Things To Do:
+* WebM management on mobile
+* Tidy up code and logic
+* Better logging & diagnostic system
+* Rebuild
+* Bug fixing (more and more)
+* Split into standalone modules
+* ~~Add Viewer module with all it's feature~~ (V0.6)
+* ~~Dynamic filter path change~~ (V0.6)
+* ~~Add a web console for real-time monitoring~~ (V0.7)
+* ~~Add progress bar and better UI for improved UX~~ (V0.75)
+* ~~Make the program stable enough so that it doesn't need to be restarted when switching between boards~~ (V0.8)
+* ~~Initial setup needs to happen when the program starts and not when it starts to scan~~ (V0.8)
+* ~~Ability to skip current download~~ (V0.8)